27 Toronto Tourist Attractions That You Shouldn’t Miss

 The current building where it is located was opened in 1902!
 Inside, there are two floors – the main floor stretches the length of the main hall and the lower floor is just a portion of the length.

 Pro Tip: The Market is located just to the east of downtown on Front Street – and you can check out The Gooderham Building for a great photo.
-The Gooderham is that historic red-brick flatiron building at the intersection of Wellington Street and Front Street!

-Steam Whistle Brewery
+Steam Whistle Brewing & Biergarten

-Founded back in 1998, Steam Whistle finds its home in the Roundhouse – an old red-brick railway repair depot used back in the day.
+Founded back in 1998, Steamwhistle finds its home in the Roundhouse – an old red-brick railway repair depot used back in the day.

-These days, you can tour the brewery or just belly up to the bar for a pint of the classic pilsner that has made them one of the most well-known beers in Canada.
-To check out the Brewery or to book a tour, check out the official website of Steam Whistle.
+These days, you can tour the brewery or just belly up to the bar in their Tap Room or Biergarten for a pint of the classic pilsner that has made them one of the best-known beers in Canada.

 The Toronto Islands